OrbiGoal/OrbiGoal/README.md

 ---

-## Model-Entity Relationship

-*Explaining the database schema and entity relationships.*

----

 ## Software Engineering Practices

 1. **Agile Methodology**: Adopting an agile approach to project management, breaking down the development process into small, manageable tasks or sprints.